 Some...design changes

 Of course, others defended the evolution.
-But either way, the design sparked strong, polarizing takes.
-Yeah, but to say the least, the camera placement does appear quite weird, and perhaps it’s quite understandable that it might not be very appealing to many.
+Either way, the design sparked strong, polarizing reactions.
+To say the least, the camera placement appears unusual, and it'sunderstandable that it might not be very appealing to many.

-Regardless, you get glass in the back, aluminum frame, and a major update, that is the Glyph Matrix — a smaller, monochrome version of the signature Nothing Phone glyph interface, now composed of 489 individual LEDs.
-But there’s a new IP68 rating, which replaces the earlier IP54.
+Regardless, you get glass on the back, an aluminum frame, and a major update: the Glyph Matrix — a smaller, monochrome version of the signature Nothing Phone glyph interface, now composed of 489 individual LEDs.
+However, there’s a new IP68 rating that replaces the earlier IP54.

 That means it’s now dust-tight, not just resistant.
 Small change, but a step up.
-Oh, and there’s eSIM support now.
-So one nano SIM plus eSIM, with any two usable at a time.
+Oh, and there's eSIM support now.
+One nano SIM plus oneeSIM, with any two usable at a time.

 Display

 The display is still 6.67 inches, but it now uses a 120Hz AMOLED Flexible LTPS panel instead of just LTPO OLED.
-Resolution gets bumped to 2800 x 1260 pixels, brightness now peaks at 4500 nits and pixel density rises to 460ppi.
-It’s flat, not curved, like previous Nothing phones and supports HDR content.
+Resolution is bumped to 2800 x 1260 pixels, brightness peaks at 4500 nits, and pixel density rises to 460 ppi.
+It’s flat, not curved, like previous Nothing phones, and supports HDR content.
 Overall, the screen now hits a better balance between sharpness and refresh rate.

 Performance

-It was long expected that if Nothing’s “first-ever flagship” would perhaps get a magnum upgrade, like with a Snapdragon 8 Elite or even something like Snapdragon 8 Gen 3?
+It was widely expected that Nothing's "first-ever flagship" would receive a magnum upgrade, such as a Snapdragon 8 Elite or even a Snapdragon 8 Gen 3?

-Alas, Nothing Phone (3) is powered by Snapdragon 8s Gen 4, although a massive step up from the 8+ Gen 1 on the Phone (2).
+Unfortunately, the Nothing Phone (3) is powered by the Snapdragon 8S Gen 4, which is a significant step up from the 8+ Gen 1 in the Phone (2).
 The processor here is based on a 4nm process and features Cortex-X4 and Cortex-A720 cores.
-In addition, it’s paired with the new Adreno 825 GPU, which nonetheless should offer better graphics output overall.
+In addition, it’s paired with the new Adreno 825 GPU, which should deliver better overall graphics performance.

-On top of that, the phone ships with Android 15 and Nothing OS 3.5, with a promise of 5 major Android upgrades.
-That’s more than what Nothing offered before.
+Additionally, the phone ships with Android 15 and Nothing OS 3.5, with a commitment to 5 major Android upgrades.
+That’s more than Nothing previously offered.

 Cameras

-Following, the launch of Phone (3a), it should have been obvious that this flagship phone should get a triple camera.
-The camera setup on the Phone (3) makes a big leap.
-It now includes a triple 50MP system on the back.
+Following the launch of the Phone (3a), it should have been obvious that this flagship phone should get a triple camera.
+The camera setup on Phone (3) represents a significant leap.
+It now features a triple 50MP rear camera system.
 The main sensor is the OV50H, offering OIS, a 1/1.3” sensor size, and a wide f/1.68 aperture.

 Next, there’s a 50MP periscope lens with 3x optical zoom and up to 60x digital zoom, something completely missing from the previous generation.
 The third camera is a 50MP ultrawide, with EIS and support for Staggered HDR.